This guide describes how to prepare your server for the installation of AtroCore Application. Please make sure your user

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-To check if everything works well, you can start hello-world
+To check if everything works well, you can start hello-world container:

 sudo docker run hello-world